How to Handle 3 Common Problems While Driving

-Unfortunately, some accidents are caused by unforeseen circumstances.
-To help you avoid an accident while driving, we would like to offer tips for dealing with three common things you may encounter while driving.
+Unfortunately, some accidents are caused by unforeseen circumstances and negligent drivers.
+To help you avoid an accident while driving, we would like to offer tips for dealing with three common problems you may encounter while driving.

 Traffic Light Out

-Most drivers will, at some point, encounter a traffic light which is not working correctly.
+Most drivers will, at some point, encounter a traffic light that’s not working correctly.
 If police officers or other authorized personnel are directing traffic, do as they tell you.
 If temporary stop signs have been put in place, obey those.

 Flat Tire on the Freeway

 When possible, take the next exit and park your vehicle in a parking lot if you experience a flat tire while driving on the freeway.
 When that is not possible, steer your vehicle to the side of the road and park as far off the roadway as possible.

 Debris in the Road

-If you don’t see the debris early enough to avoid it.
-Switch lanes or otherwise drive around the debris when it is safe to do so.
-If the option is running over the debris or hitting another vehicle, go for the debris.
+If you don’t see the debris until it is right in front of your vehicle and you are faced with the option of running over the debris or hitting another vehicle, go for the debris.
 Slow down as much as possible, and avoid puncturing your tires when possible.
 If you hit the debris, particularly if you think it may have damaged your vehicle, pull off the road at a safe location and check for any damage.